CartoDB/mobile-sdk/docs/guides/06-mobile-geocoding.md

 ## Mobile Geocoding

 **Geocoding** is the process of transforming textual address to a location or a geographic identity.
-**Reverse geocoding** converts geographic coordinates to a description of a location, usually the name of a place or an addressable location."
+**Reverse geocoding** converts geographic coordinates to a description of a location, usually the name of a place or an addressable location.

 In layman's terms, geocoding is when you enter an address (text) and the output is latitude/longitude or geometric shape describing the identity (polygon of the building, for example).
 Reverse geocoding is when you click on the map and it finds a nearby address, or point of interest.

 CARTO Mobile SDK supports both geocoding and reverse geocoding and is available in both online and offline modes.
+Offline geocoding requires that you install an offline data package (usually through **Package Manager**) on your local device.

 Mobile SDK supports the following geocoding features: